-- Frederick Buechner, originally published in Whistling in the Dark.
+Frederick Buechner, originally published in Whistling in the Dark.

+>

-Lucas Thorpe's photographs traverse the public space depicting a narrative of loss, disorder, and regeneration.
+> Lucas Thorpe's photographs traverse the public space depicting a narrative of order, disorder, and re-order.
 A native of New York City, his work has been shown in national and international exhibitions, and in both print and online media.
 Lucas received his MFA in Photography, Video and Related Media from the School of Visual Arts and a BFA in Studio Art from the University of New Mexico.
 Lucas recently completed a Masters in Nonprofit Leadership from Fordham University's School of Social Service and Business and is the Programs Organizer at the Episcopal Church of the Heavenly Rest in New York City.

+>

-Whistling in the Dark: An ABC Theologized
+> Whistling in the Dark: An ABC Theologized